ksu-cs-textbooks/cis580/content/00-forward/07-software.md

 The Visual Studio Community Edition is also available as a free download [here](https://visualstudio.microsoft.com/downloads/).
 While not as full-featured as the Professional edition you can download through Azure Portal, it will be sufficient for the needs of this class.

-MonoGame can then be installed as a plugin to Visual Studio 2019, following the [Getting Started Guide](https://docs.monogame.net/articles/getting_started/0_getting_started.html).
+MonoGame can then be installed as a plugin to Visual Studio 2022, following the [Setting up your development environment for Windows](https://docs.monogame.net/articles/getting_started/1_setting_up_your_development_environment_windows.html).
 While it is possible to develop on Linux or macOS, all course materials will be presented for Windows, and it is recommended you use that development environment.

 While not strictly required for the course, these additional software packages may come in very handy: